Podictive/tpotce/README.md

 In case you need external Web UI access, forward TCP port 64297 to T-Pot, see below.

 T-Pot requires outgoing git, http, https connections for updates (Debian, Docker, GitHub, PyPi) and attack submission (ewsposter, hpfeeds).
 Ports and availability may vary based on your geographical location.

+<a name="distributedinstall"></a>
+# Distributed install
+## add_sensor.sh
+Via the script add_sensor.sh you can configure your tpot installation to accept another sensor.
+You will be asked to choose the IP-address the other sensors will reach your manager on.
+Make sure to choose an IP-address which is only accessible by these sensors, e.g. by configuring a VPN or VLAN.
+After, you will be asked to give a name for your new sensor.
+The script will generate a password and instruct you what to do next.

+## upgrade_sensor.sh
+By following the instructions of `add_sensor.sh` on the manager, you should have created a `/data/elk/certificates/ca.pem` with the contents as indicated by `add_sensor.sh`.
+Next, you should run `upgrade_sensor.sh` on the sensor to update the sensor to a `reporting sensor`.

+This will reconfigure your sensor to send its data to your manager (elasticsearch) via logstash.

 <a name="updates"></a>
 # Updates